Vedalam: Home media

-The satellite rights of the film were sold to Jaya TV.
-The film's television premiere took place on 5 September 2016, coinciding with Ganesh Chathurthi.
+The film's television premiere took place via Jaya TV on 5 September 2016, coinciding with Ganesh Chathurthi.

 Reception

 Critical response

 M. Suganth of The Times of India rated the film 3 out of 5 and called it "A packaged mass entertainer for Ajith fans and family audiences".
 Sify gave a rating of 3 out of 5 and stated, "Vedhalam is Ajith's one man show and it might enthrall his ardent fans for others, it's a formulaic film with few enjoyable moments."
-Indiaglitz rated the film 3 out of 5, calling it an "enjoyable mass entertainer".
-Behindwoods rated the film 2.5 out of 5, stating, "Vedalam – Sparks do fly but not frequently enough."
 Gauthaman Bhaskaran of the Hindustan Times gave 1.5 out of 5 stars and stated "Vedalam is but an Ajith Kumar show (all the way where Menon and Haasan are wasted).
 The man arrives with a big bang and never tires of bashing up baddies -- but now and then taking a break to cleanse society of minor evils like fooling law courts or cheating on wives.
 Certainly not for children, who might wonder how Phantom sprung out of their favourite comic books in such a horrifically mutated form."
 India Today gave the film a rating of 2.5 out of 5 stars and stated "Siruthai Siva has worked the "mass" image of Ajith in Vedalam and the family sentiments to his advantage.
 In the process, he has not cared much about logic, which goes right out of the window."

-News18 gave the film 2 out of 5 and stated "'Vedalam' is another star vehicle that rides with expectations and mutilations."
+News18 gave the film 2 out of 5 and stated, "Vedalam is another star vehicle that rides with expectations and mutilations."
 Sudhir Srinivasan of The Hindu said that "Vedalam needed more inventive storytelling, and seems too forced, too easy, too mawkish".
 Anupama Subramanian of Deccan Chronicle gave the film 2 out of 5 stars and stated, "This Ajith starrer largely depends on the mass appeal and star power of the actor with a script sans solid content and logic and just tailor-made by for him.
 Though the story travels in predictable lines, it has high-octane stunt sequences, bro-sis sentiment, and loads of punch lines, hit songs to satisfy the mass audiences."
-Daily News and Analysis gave a review stating "Director Siruthai Siva has ensured that there is plenty for Ajith fans and the family audience.
+Latha Srinivasan of Daily News and Analysis stated, "Director Siruthai Siva has ensured that there is plenty for Ajith fans and the family audience.
 Ajith has punch dialogues, high octane action sequences and all the right dance moves.
 He plays the good and the bad with ease and is a treat to watch on screen.
 The sister sentiment (the story revolves around Tamizh) and the fact that men need to respect women is a major highlight in the film.
 The storyline may not be new for Tamil cinema, but the director has tailor-made it for Ajith and the mass audience."
+A critic from Kalki concluded that the film is an old rhythm played on a new drum.